 A Bézier curve is a parametric curve frequently used in computer graphics and related fields.
-Generalizations of Bézier curves to higher dimensions are called Bézier surfaces, of which the Bézier triangle is a special case.

-In vector graphics, Bézier curves are used to model smooth curves that can be scaled indefinitely.
-"Paths," as they are commonly referred to in image manipulation programs, are combinations of linked Bézier curves.
+Generalizations of are commonly referred to in image manipulation programs, are combinations of linked Bézier curves.
 Paths are not bound by the limits of rasterized images and are intuitive to modify.
 Bézier curves are also used in animation as a tool to control motion